zukixa/level1/check-move/README.md

 - Part of the learning objectives is to engage with merge conflicts as they arise during the process of merging branches.
 - If you encounter any merge conflicts as you proceed, here is a suggested tutorial you can follow for [How to Fix Merge Conflicts in Git](https://www.freecodecamp.org/news/how-to-fix-merge-conflicts-in-git/)

-#### Final Integration
+#### Integration into Main

-- After completing all tasks and ensuring functionality through testing, make a final pull request from `check_move_feature` to the main branch.
+- Once all tasks are done and the tests are passed, create a pull request from the `check_move_feature` branch to the main branch.
-- This process should involve careful review to ensure a seamless integration.
+- Review the changes carefully to ensure the new features blend well with the existing code.

 #### Incremental Improvement and MVP Development

-- Teams are encouraged to pursue the Minimum Viable Product (MVP) strategy; submit basic functional components first.
+- Start with a Minimum Viable Product (MVP) approach by integrating the basic functions into the main branch first.
+This sets a functional base early in the project.
-- If done early, enhancements and creative additions can follow through subsequent branch updates and pull requests.
+- Focus initially on core features to establish foundational functionality, allowing for early testing and feedback.
+- After stabilizing the base, gradually add more complex features or enhancements through additional updates and pull requests.
+This step-by-step approach helps manage risks and improves the product over time.